← Back to Engineering Projects

 Step 1

-Take one of the large popsicle sticks and snap it in half.
-Try and be as precise as possible (with every step).
+Step 1: Take one of the large popsicle sticks and snap it in half.
+Try and be as precise as possible.

 Step 2

-Take 2 more full large popsicle sticks and hot glue the halves parallele making a box 1 by 1/2 popsicle sticks.
-Make sure both halves are hot glued on top.
+Step 2: Take 2 more full sticks and hot glue the halves parallel, making a box 1 by 1/2 sticks.

 Step 3